intervalplace/aon-sdk/NAMESPACES.md

 A namespace defines the semantic rules for a category of authorization objects.
 It tells the network what objects mean, how to evaluate whether execution is possible, how to verify correctness, and how to execute.

 Adding a namespace requires no changes to any core SDK file.
-The pattern is the same as adding a transport to the node — implement an interface, register it, done.
+The pattern is the same as adding a transport to the node: implement an interface, register it, done.

 ---